only-cliches/snap-db/README.md

 #### .put(key: any, data: string, callback?: (err: any) => void): Promise\<void\>
 Puts data into the database at the provided key.
 Replaces entirely whatever value was there before or creates new value at that key.
 Returns a promise if no callback is provided.

+Keys must be a string or number, everything else will be stringified.

 ```ts
 await db.put(20, "hello")